Air quality: updates and health recommendations

 What to Do When the Air is Smoky?

-- Some people should be extra careful — This includes babies and young kids, older adults, people with breathing or heart problems, and people who work outside.
+- Take it easy outdoors — Everyone should avoid running or doing heavy activities outdoors when the air is smoky, but extra care should be taken for babies and young children, older adults, people with breathing or heart problems, and those who work outside.

 - Keep smoke out — Close all windows and doors.
 Use tape and plastic sheets to seal any gaps where smoke might come in.
 This helps keep your indoor air cleaner.
+If you can’t keep the smoke out of your home and AQHI is 7 or higher, go to your community’s dedicated clean-air space

 - Clean the air inside — Use a portable air cleaner with a HEPA filter if you have one.
 You can also make one using a box fan and a filter.